Managing Millennials is very different than managing other generations.

 Happy employees leads to happy customers, which ultimately leads to a more profitable business.
-With the restaurant industry constantly struggling with high turnover and employing a large amount of millennials, here a three ways to manage this young, tech savvy generation.
+With the restaurant industry constantly struggling with high turnover and employing a large amount of millennials, these are three ways to manage this young, tech savvy generation.

-One of the most important values for millienials employees, is engagement with their workplace.
+One of the most important values when managing Millennials employees, is engagement with their workplace.

 Just look at social media - it's no coincidence that employee highlights from businesses are taking social media by the storm.
 Most restaurant businesses don't just highlight their products, or dishes, but they also promote their team members and staff.

 Millennials value recognition and they want to be heard and feel like they are part of something bigger.
 Money is usually a secondary when it comes to a making a difference with their work role.
 They want to feel like the work they do matters.